The Future of Biometric Data Protection

 Existing Regulations and Global Standards For Biometric Data Protection

-Key regulations like the EU’s General Data Protection Regulation (GDPR), California Privacy Rights Act (CPRA), and Illinois Biometric Information Privacy Act (BIPA) set stringent requirements for consent, data transparency, and security measures.
-These laws impose severe penalties for non-compliance, ensuring that businesses prioritize biometric data protection.
+As biometric systems become more widespread and AI-driven technologies emerge, regulations are critical to protect biometric data.
+Key regulations like the EU’s General Data Protection Regulation (GDPR), California Privacy Rights Act (CPRA), and Illinois Biometric Information Privacy Act (BIPA) mandate strict consent, data transparency, and security practices, with severe penalties for non-compliance.

 Conclusion: The Future of Biometric Data Protection